Visiting Scholars Application

 We would enjoy having you here as a Visiting Scholar.
 If you would like to pursue your application, please email your research proposal and résumé to Mary Chiasson or mail them to:

 175 Forest Street

 Waltham, MA 02452

 As you can imagine, we receive quite a few applications and since there is limited space in our library we need to coordinate Visiting Scholars.
-We can accommodate a maximum of two or three at any given time.
+We can accommodate a maximum of four or five at any given time.
 We look forward to hearing from you.
 Please let us know if you have any questions about the program in general.